 Child’s River Conservation Area, Mashpee

 This peaceful area is part of the Mashpee National Wildlife Refuge, with waters flowing into the protected Waquoit Bay.
 The 1.2-mile trail loops around former cranberry bogs, just one reminder that this hike features regionally unique qualities.
 No longer used for harvesting cranberries, these freshwater marshes are home to native plants including cattails.
-The Town of Mashpee’s Conservation Department offers occasional interpretive tours, so be sure to check the schedule if you’d like to learn about the area during your trek.

 For a more extensive hike, pay a visit to other trails that make up the expansive Mashpee National Wildlife Refuge or to the Waquoit Bay National Estuarine Reserve.
 This protected area on Nantucket Sound is home to aquatic life and their habitats, and visitors can attend public programming and partake in outdoor amenities.